 For example, telling yourself that you need to have a specific educational background to pursue certain goals is a popular limiting belief.
 Countless people have succeeded in industries and fields that they were once never a part of.

 These ideas (limiting beliefs) feed the fears that prevent us from taking the actions that would disprove them.
 And it is for this reason that is hard to tell someone not to believe in a limiting belief… if they do not intentionally try to disprove them.

-But any pursuer who has managed to spend a considerable amount of time growing in his/her pursuit, eventually develops a resistance to ideas that do not bring value their pursuits.
+But any pursuer who has managed to spend a considerable amount of time growing in his/her pursuit eventually develops a resistance to ideas that do not bring value to their pursuits.
 Developing self-confidence is one effective way of making sure you eliminate self-doubt.
-Limiting-beliefs feed self-doubt.
+Limiting beliefs feed self-doubt.